Broadcasting colourings on trees. A combinatorial view: Introduction

-where $|| \cdot ||_{L_{h}}$ denotes the total variation distance of the projections of $\mu_i$ and $\mu_j$ on $L_{h}$.
 When the above limit is zero for every $i,j$, then we say that the model has {\em non-reconstruction}. \end{definition}

-(Non)-Reconstructibility expresses how information decays along the tree.
-As a matter of fact, non-reconstruction is equivalent to the mutual information between the colouring of root $r$ and that of $L_h$ going to zero as $h$ grows (see \cite{Beating2ndEigen}).
-Also, non-reconstruction is equivalent to Gibbs distribution being {\em extremal} (see \cite{Georgii}).
-That is, {\em typical} colourings of the leaves do not provide information for the colouring of the root.
-The notion of extremality is weaker than the well-known {\em Gibbs uniqueness} where we require that {\em every} configuration of the leaves should not provide information for the colouring of the root.
+(Non)Reconstructibility expresses how information decays along the tree.
+As a matter of fact, non-reconstruction is equivalent to the mutual information between the colouring of root $r$ and that of $L_h$ is going to zero as $h$ grows (see \cite{Beating2ndEigen}).

+When $T$ is infinite ($h\to \infty$) non-reconstruction is equivalent to the Gibbs measure being {\em extremal}.
+That is, the distribution of the colouring at the root $r$ cannot be expressed as a convex combination of boundary conditions at the leaves of $T$ (see \cite{Georgii}).
+For finite $h$, non-reconstruction implies that {\em typical} colourings of the leaves have a vanishing bias on the distribution of the colouring of $r$.

-An early work about reconstruction/non-reconstruction problems on tree is that of Kesten and Stigum in \cite{Kesten}.
-The authors there present a general result for reconstruction, the so called ``Kesten-Stigum bound'' that states that reconstruction holds when $\lambda^2 d>1$, where $\lambda$ is the second largest eigenvalue of $M$ in absolute value.
+An early result about reconstruction/non-reconstruction problems on trees is the so called ``Kesten-Stigum bound'' in \cite{Kesten}.
+The authors there show that reconstruction holds when $\lambda^2 d>1$, where $\lambda$ is the second largest eigenvalue of $M$ in absolute value.
 This bound is sharp for a lot of models, e.g. Ising model (see \cite{IsingTree}).
-In \cite{Beating2ndEigen} it was shown that there are models where the Kesten-Stigum bound is not sharp, e.g. the binary models where $M$ is sufficiently asymmetric or ferromagnetic $q$-state Potts model with $q$ large.
-As far as the (proper) $k$-colouring model is regarded the Kesten-Stigum bound is not tight but we know the reconstruction/non reconstruction threshold quite precisely.
+In \cite{Beating2ndEigen} it was shown that there are models where the Kesten-Stigum bound is not sharp, e.g. the binary models where $M$ is sufficiently asymmetric or the ferromagnetic $q$-state Potts model with $q$ large.
+As far as the $k$-colouring model is regarded the reconstruction threshold is known quite precisely.
 From \cite{InfFlowTrees,Semerjian,SlyRecon,TreeNonNaya} we derive the following theorem:

 \begin{theorem} For fixed $\epsilon>0$ and sufficiently large $d$, the following is true for the $k$-colouring model on a $d$-ary tree $T$: \begin{itemize} \item If $k\geq (1+\epsilon)d/\ln d$, then the model is non-reconstructible. \item If $k\leq (1-\epsilon)d/\ln d$, then the model is reconstructible. \end{itemize} \end{theorem}